liuqivandy/scRNABatchQC/README.md

 # Quick start

-Here we show the most basic steps.
+Some basic codes to run scRNABatchQC.